Six Stages of Retirement

 Stage 1: Imagination

-A client in the prime of their working life may see retirement as a long way off.
+A client in the prime of their working life may see retirement as an event that is a long way off.
 Most likely, they will be consumed with meeting the day-to-day challenges of business, striving for career progression, or juggling work and family life together.

 Either way, in the imagination stage, retirement could be decades or months away.
 This gives the client time to decide how they want to spend their days as a retired person.